100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 sudo docker-compose up --detach
 ```

 You should be able to navigate to your website.
 Please go to web browser and enter your domain (or subdomain).
-In my case, I will go to [`https://boilerplate.saasitive.com`](https://boilerplate.saasitive.com).
-You should see warning message (depending on your browser) that will tell you that connection is insecure:
+In my case, I will go to [https://boilerplate.saasitive.com](https://boilerplate.saasitive.com).
+You should see warning message (depending on your web browser) that will tell you that connection is insecure:

 [![Firefox insecure warning](firefox_warning.png){:.image-border}](firefox_warning.png)